 - 1. What do these phrases mean to you on their own, without context? - 2.
-Who might express such a thought?
-What kinds of situations might they be in or emotions might they be feeling? - 3.
+Who might express this?
+What might be happening to them?
+What might they be feeling? - 3.
 How do you feel about the ideas expressed in each phrase?
 Do you agree with them or not?